How to Become a Columbus Property Manager… and Earn $99,867!

-Here in Ohio, the number of property management professionals is increasing – and with good reason.
-The median annual salary for a Columbus property manager, for instance, is $93,577, according to Salary.com as of September 1, 2018.
+Here in Ohio, the number of licensed property management professionals is increasing – and with good reason.
+The median annual salary for a Columbus property manager, for instance, is $99,867, according to Salary.com as of April 27, 2021.
 And that amount is not even including bonus, commission, and benefits, as well as other factors that impact base pay.
 Now, also factor in great market access, the standard of living, and valuable tax climate; you can easily see why individuals seek out Columbus, Ohio as a place to start their property management career.
-Below is an overview of licensing and certification options that may help you decide the path you want to take today.
+Below is an overview of the full salary ranges, as well as licensing and certification options that may help you decide the path you want to take today.

 Recommendations for a Columbus Property Manager Starting Out

 Are you looking to begin a career as a Columbus, Ohio property manager?
 Consider this your ultimate guide to standing out from the crowd.
 Here are our recommendations for the top certifications, licenses, and schools for to become certified property managers in Columbus, Ohio (as well as throughout the state of Ohio).

 1.)
 Government Issued Real Estate License & REALTOR® License: